xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SEND.KEYS**(**key\_text**, wait\_logical)

-**Note   **This function is available only in Microsoft Excel for Windows.
+**Note&nbsp;&nbsp;&nbsp;**This function is available only in Microsoft Excel for Windows.

-Key\_text    is the key or key combination you want to send to another application.
+Key\_text&nbsp;&nbsp;&nbsp;&nbsp;is the key or key combination you want to send to another application.
 The format for key\_text is described in the ON.KEY function.

-Wait\_logical    is a logical value that determines whether the macro continues before the actions caused by key\_text are carried out.
+Wait\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that determines whether the macro continues before the actions caused by key\_text are carried out.

   - > If wait\_logical is TRUE, Microsoft Excel waits for the keys to be
     > processed before returning control to the macro.